banner

 private static Looper sMainLooper; // guarded by Looper.class

-Looper#loop first obtains the Looper owned by the current thread, then retrieves the MessageQueue contained within the Looper, and finally enters an infinite loop through the entire message queue.
+Looper#loop, first obtains the Looper owned by the current thread, then retrieves the MessageQueue within the Looper, and finally enters an infinite loop over the entire message queue.

 // Looper.java